thomd/mad-pages/vd.md

 ## VisiData Best Practices

-  format date column from 'mm/dd/yyyy' to 'mm/yyyy'
+  Format date column from 'mm/dd/yyyy' to 'mm/yyyy'

     :  /                                    # split 'date' into three new columns 'date\_re0', 'date\_re1' and 'date\_re2'
     -                                       # delete 'date\_re1' column
     =  date\_re1 + date\_re2                  # concat to a new column

+  Select Data with Frequency Tables:

+    F                                       # to show frequency table
+    Enter                                   # on a row to see the source rows for that value g '                                     # to freeze the sheet, converting it to a regular sheet for further manipulation